jasonorjasor/Pennystock-Pump-Detector/README.md

 .\.venv\Scripts\python.exe -m unittest discover -s tests -v
 ```

-Tests use fixed local data, including Streamlit interaction checks.
+The current suite contains 72 fixed-data tests, including Streamlit interaction, discovery ranking, review gates, universe snapshots, social coverage, and repeatable daily runs.
 Local validation used Python 3.14.3.
-CI is configured for Python 3.12 and 3.14; those hosted jobs have not yet run. `requirements-tested.txt` pins the tested direct dependencies; it is not a full transitive lockfile.
+CI is configured for Python 3.12 and 3.14. `requirements-tested.txt` pins the tested direct dependencies; it is not a full transitive lockfile.

 ## Legacy code

 The scripts under `source/MAIN/` and old run artifacts are retained for historical review.
 They are not the current workflow.
 Use `observatory.py` commands documented above.